rebeccaferrell/CSSS508/Lectures/slides_week_6.md

 ===
 incremental: true

-`for` loops are most basic and general kind of loop.
-You give it a vector of indices, it assigns to first value to some variable, does stuff, increments the variable to the next value, and keeps going doing more stuff until it runs out of indices.
+`for` loops are the most general kind of loop.
+You provide a vector, and inside the loop, it assigns the first value to some variable, does stuff, increments the variable to the next value, and keeps going until it runs out of values.

 ```r